Alternatives#

 Key features:

-Runs in the terminal
+Runs in the terminal, with optional web UI

-Web browsing capabilities
+Web browsing and vision support

 Self-correcting behavior

-Extensible tool system
+Extensible tool and plugin system with MCP support

 First commit: March 24, 2023.